kesselborn/conex/README.md

 ### Old experimental version

-If you used the old experimental conex version, please uninstall the `hidetabsexperiment`  and change the following settings in `about:config`:
+If you used the old experimental Conex version, please uninstall the `hidetabsexperiment`  and change the following settings in `about:config`:

 - `xpinstall.signatures.required`: `true`
 - `extensions.legacy.enabled`: `false`